ably/ably-boomer/README.md

 A Sharded type test will simulate a large number of subscribers, sharded over a number of channels.

-Each Locust user will create a single subscription to a channel.
+Each Locust user will create a number of subscribers, distributed evenly over the configured number of channels.

 You can publish messages to these channels by running a task with the `ABLY_PUBLISHER` environment variable set to `true`.